nick-novak/Goals-n-such/something-new/february.md

 02/06/2016
 ---
-seven hundred and fifty billion dollars a year, which was more than our nation’s entire budget for K-12 education is said to be spent on unporductive, unnecessary health-car services [link](http://www.newyorker.com/magazine/2015/05/11/overkill-atul-gawande)
+Seven hundred and fifty billion dollars a year, which was more than our nation’s entire budget for K-12 education is said to be spent on unproductive, unnecessary health-car services [link](http://www.newyorker.com/magazine/2015/05/11/overkill-atul-gawande)

+02/07/2016
+---
+You can buy a person's Social Security number for as low as $3.70. [link](http://shoptalkshow.com/episodes/special-one-one-hacker/)

+02/08/2016
+---
+You can target quotations in CSS. [with link](https://developer.mozilla.org/en-US/docs/Web/CSS/quotes)

+02/09/2016
+---
+The Music of Rayland Baxter. [link](https://open.spotify.com/artist/251UrhgNbMr15NLzQ2KyKq)

+02/10/2016
+---
+The Three point shot was introduced into NBA Basketball until 1978 after the NBA and the ABA merged.
+The ABA had been using the three point shot and it adopted by the NBA two years after the merge in 1976.
+[Link](http://99percentinvisible.org/episode/yin-yang-basketball/?utm_source=99%25+Invisible&utm_medium=email&utm_campaign=05f5554f86-RSS_EMAIL_CAMPAIGN&utm_term=0_f773924a7f-05f5554f86-96872149)